 DBS and Occupational Health Checks

 All students must undertake appropriate immunisation and health checks prior to entry and a completed Enhanced DBS disclosure is required.
-We also recommend applicants register with the Update Service, so the DBS disclosure remains up to date for the duration of studies and covers placements, if undertaken.
+We also recommend applicants register with the Update Service, so the DBS disclosure remains up to date for the duration of studies and may cover placements, if undertaken.
 More information about criminal records procedures can be found at

 www.cardiffmet.ac.uk/dbs.
 Further information about occupational health checks can be found by visiting by